githublemming/GamesNight/README.md

 ### Raising an Issue
 If you think you have identified a bug with one of the applications, please create a bug using the Bug Template.
 If you have a new feature suggestion, then please use the Feature template.

-When creating an issue please add a label to your issue for the appropiate application.
+When creating an issue please add a label to your issue for the appropriate application.

 Please don't use Issues for asking questions, use Discussions instead.